-The graduate coordinator of a department/program recommends to the Graduate School that an applicant be admitted or rejected, the Dean of the Graduate School makes the final admission decision.
-The Office of the Graduate School sends a letter to the applicant communicating the decision.
+The Graduate Coordinator of a department/program recommends to the Graduate School that an applicant be admitted or rejected, the Dean of the Graduate School makes the final admission decision.
+The Graduate School sends a letter to the applicant communicating the decision.
 Only a written notice of admission from the Graduate School to the applicant is valid proof of admission.